Ishaan-Buddharaju/Stacked-Ensemble-Attendance/README.md

-Welcome to the repository for my AP Research project, "Creating a Stacked Ensemble Regressor to Predict Student Attendance."
+**Welcome to the repository for my AP Research project, "Creating a Stacked Ensemble Regressor to Predict Student Attendance."**
+*The paper resulting from this research can be found at: https://drive.google.com/file/d/1Qo3-rd2ff1OvTqc5wecba0TBDLHfcjtp/view?usp=sharing*

 To begin, download python at https://www.python.org/downloads/.
 Once that's done install the following dependencies: